Blood Sugar Spikes After Exercise

 You should also talk to your doctor about the readings and see if it would be appropriate to take insulin after a workout and how much is recommended.
 It's important to get the spike under control, you just don't want to take so much insulin it causes a crash later.

 Exercise is highly beneficial for people with diabetes.
 It reduces the risk of a heart attack and it makes our bodies more sensitive to insulin.
-That means when we experience glucose spikes, a fit body is able to use both natural or injected insulin more effectively to bring things under control.
+That means when we experience glucose spikes, a fit body can use both natural or injected insulin more effectively to bring things under control.

 Call for a FREE Consultation (305) 296-3434